pedromassango/titled_navigation_bar/README.md

 # Titled Bottom Navigation Bar

-A beautiful and simple bottom navigation bar with smooth animation on click.
+A beautiful, clean and simple bottom navigation bar with smooth animation on click.
+This package is high customizable, read more bellow.

+You can see the source code of this lib inside the [/lib](https://github.com/pedromassango/titled_navigation_bar/tree/master/lib) folder.

+### Show some :heart: and star the repo to support this project

 ## Preview

 ![Example Gif](screenshots/preview.gif "TitledNavigationBar")

+## Info

+- [x] Change icon color
+- [x] Change indicator color
+- [x] Support for up to five items

 ## Getting Started